nzy1997/TensorQEC.jl/docs/src/index.md

 # TensorQEC

-This package utilizes the tensor network to study the properties of *quantum error correction* (QEC).The main features include
+This package utilizes the tensor network to study the properties of *quantum error correction*(QEC).
+The main features include
-* Quantum error correction code decoder with tensor network,
+* Quantum error correction code decoder with tensor network ([Inference with Tensor Network](@ref)),
 * Quantum circuit simulation with tensor network to estimate the threshold of QEC.

 ## TODO:Drawbacks